OSIRIS-APEX

 Principal Investigator

-Dani DellaGiustina is an assistant professor of planetary science in the University of Arizona Lunar and Planetary Laboratory.
-She is deputy principal investigator and image processing lead scientist for the OSIRIS-REx mission.
-Once the OSIRIS-REx spacecraft delivers its asteroid sample to Earth, she will take over as principal investigator for OSIRIS-APEX.
+Dani DellaGiustina is the principal investigator for OSIRIS-APEX and an assistant professor of planetary science in the University of Arizona Lunar and Planetary Laboratory.
 Her research interests include the surface and near-surface structure of small airless worlds across the solar system.
 She is especially interested in water distribution through the solar system.
 For her investigations, she develops and uses remote-sensing and geophysical instruments deployed by spacecraft.
 She also tests and validates instrumentation techniques in extreme Earth environments that are similar to landscapes on other worlds.

 Image